The Gift of Tongues Project aims to find as many historical texts as possible, digitize and translate them, and provide

 Members in the pentecostal or charismatic communities who have ancient language skills or employ a historic theology system of interpretation is faced with a difficult, almost impossible task because they don’t have internal support.
 This forces the researcher to embark on a charitable project that requires thousands of hours of volunteer effort with little or no encouragement from the community they participate in.
 The reward is not in financial or personal accolades, but in solving one of the most complex theological issues the last 100 years has to offer.

-The most serious challenge is finding the original literature.
+The most serious challenge was finding the original literature.
 Thanks to modern technology, this very big obstacle is being overcome.
 In the past a study of this nature would be almost impossible.
-Monasteries, universities, and other remote locations shelved manuscripts and texts that did not belong to Migne Patroligia Graeca or Latina.
+Monasteries, universities, and other remote locations shelved manuscripts and texts that did not belong to Migne Patrologia Graeca or Latina.
 Many specialized books, too, were not available through inter-library loan.
-It required travelling to these locations to look at the original sources.
+The circumstance required travelling to these locations to look at the original sources.
 A visit may require prior authorization because there are no guarantees that the officer in charge of the source material will grant a viewing either.
 Now, many institutions like the British Museum and the Vatican are posting their manuscripts online for free.
 Google and Microsoft are also in a race to digitize libraries around the world for public use.
 This data availability was unheard of even a decade ago and opens a treasure chest of data for anyone who uses the historical theology process.
-What used to take days of planning, travel and correspondence now can be done in a matter of seconds.
+What used to take days or even months of planning, travel, correspondence and cost, can now be done in a matter of seconds.

 With this availability a new problem has arisen – the lack of English translations.
-This is now the number one problem of defining the historical rite of speaking in tongues.
+This circumstance is now the number one problem of defining the historical rite of speaking in tongues.